This post may contain affiliate links.

 - Olive Oil (or egg) – Helps the breadcrumb coating adhere.
 Egg will give a slightly richer coating, while oil helps add crispness.

-How to Make These Easy Baked Chicken Tenders
+How to Bake Chicken Tenders

 Step 1: Preheat your oven to 400°F. If you have a wire rack, place it on top of a baking sheet for extra-crispy results.
 In a shallow bowl, combine the panko, Parmesan, garlic powder, thyme, paprika, parsley, salt, and pepper.
 Mix well.